 Metacognition is often defined as ‘thinking about thinking’.
 However, it is actually much more than that.
-It covers students’ ability to reflect and critically analyse how they think.
-Essentially, it is about developing student’s self-awareness, so that they can better monitor, reflect and analyse their own performances.
+It covers students’ ability to reflect and critically analyze how they think.
+Essentially, it is about developing student’s self-awareness, so that they can better monitor, reflect and analyze their own performances.
 As a result, they become better independent learners.

 How Can Schools Develop Student Metacognition?

 As metacognition covers a broad range of thinking strategies, there are numerous ways that teachers and schools can help students improve it.
 We have highlighted four possible ways they can do this.

 Teachers can develop their students’ metacognitive skills by helping them break down the task into three areas; before, during and after.
 By ensuring that they take time to plan how they are going to do a task, monitor their progress during and evaluate afterwards, their self-awareness, self-reflection and performance next time should all improve.
 Specifically, this could include:

 Model the Correct Thought Processes

 If we want to help students identify the correct thinking process, then it may be helpful to model our thought processes.
 This can be especially helpful for novices at a task, as it provides a step by step guide about how to solve the problem.
 By breaking it into manageable chunks and actionable steps, the task will seem less daunting and therefore less stressful.
 Exposing students to their teacher’s thought processes removes any ambiguity and gives them a clear structure from an expert, that they can apply to similar problems.